‘Proposed Monuments to British Parliamentary Corruption’

 The proposal is to place a tall verticle column on Parliament Hill, London, where it will be seen for miles around and serve as a warning against corruption.
 The monument is a reminder of former Prime Minister Boris Johnson’s failed attempt to change parliamentary rules in 2021, in order to protect a Conservative MP from punishment.
 The scandal blew up because Owen Paterson chose to lobby the government’s Food Standards Agency, on behalf of two companies that were paying him £100,000 a year as a ‘consultant’.
 His actions were found to be an “egregious” breach of regulations by the independent Committee on Standards, which Johnson subsequently attempted to abolish.
-The design of the column is based on the Burton Pynsent Monument in Somerset, built by William Pitt (an eighteenth-century British Prime Minister) in memory of an unpleasant aristocrat.
-Pynsent left Pitt his entire estate in his will, as thanks for opposing a ten-shilling tax on a hogshead of cider.
+The design of the column is based on the Burton Pynsent Monument in Somerset.
+It was built by eighteenth-century British Prime Minister William Pitt in memory of an unpleasant aristocrat, who left Pitt his entire estate in his will, as thanks for opposing a ten-shilling tax on a hogshead of cider.

 I genuinely believe that the UK is not remotely a corrupt country, nor do I believe that our institutions are corrupt.

 —former British Prime Minister Boris Johnson, 2021

 The Disgrace of Liam Fox: Proposed Monument to British Parliamentary Corruption, Circa 2011, 2016